 Potato Head calls it an otherworldly venue with a teleporting soundscape.
 And a multi-sensory dining experience rooted in creative expression.

 A Kind Of Blue

 “The tables are so blue!”
 Dominique laughs.
-True, there’s electric blue everywhere – the tables, the chairs, even the walls and floor.
-And there’s tanks of cacti lit with pink neon, strips of vertical neon lighting that throb and change color during the evening, a round, sunken bar in the center, and a long open kitchen at one end.
+True, there’s electric blue everywhere – the tables, the chairs, even the walls, and the floor.
+And there are tanks of cacti lit with pink neon, strips of vertical neon lighting that throb and change color during the evening, a round, sunken bar in the center, and a long open kitchen at one end.
 “And then I’m thinking should we be serving space food in here — you know the stuff in sachets and capsules they’d take to the moon?” she shrugs.